claudiopanariello/claudiopanariello.github.io/about.markdown

 Born in Naples in 1989 and currently based in Stockholm, he studied Composition, Electronic Music and Piano with a parenthesis of Physics at University of Pisa.

-Working with electronics, machines and renowned ensembles of contemporary music, he is intereted in exploring algorithmic and adaptive processes applied to music.
+Working with electronics, machines and renowned ensembles of contemporary music, he is interested in exploring the perception of algorithmic and adaptive processes applied to music.

 <!--Born in Naples in 1989, he studied Composition, Electronic Music and Piano.
 He also graduated in Physics at University of Pisa.